The Difference Between 「ようだ」 and 「みたいだ」

 彼、まだ寝てるみたいだよ。

-A sentence can be grammatically correct and still sound:
+A sentence may be grammatically possible, but it may sound:

 Is the situation formal or casual?

-「ようだ」 and 「みたいだ」 are very similar expressions.
-Both can express guess, appearance, and comparison.
-But they do not create the same impression.
+「ようだ」 and 「みたいだ」 are similar expressions that can both express inference, appearance, and comparison.

 Related posts